HomeArticle

 Flow and Artificial Intelligence

 So far, our experiences in the physical world and the digital world are still clearly distinguishable.
-However, with the exponential progress of artificial intelligence, virtual reality, and augmented reality technologies, the nature of human experience may change fundamentally, and the physical world and the digital world will merge into a brand - new world.
+However, with the exponential progress of artificial intelligence, virtual reality, and augmented reality technologies, the nature of human experience may change fundamentally, and the physical and digital worlds will merge into a brand - new world.
 We have only scratched the surface of the potential of these technologies.
 The interaction between humans and artificial intelligence will also profoundly determine what kind of flow experiences we will have in the near future.

-Ideally, artificial intelligence will liberate our time, allowing us to engage in more complex work, which makes it more likely for us to find flow and gain more creativity and vitality.
+Ideally, artificial intelligence will free up our time, allowing us to engage in more complex work, which makes it more likely for us to find flow and gain more creativity and vitality.
 For example, artificial intelligence can screen thousands of resumes, giving recruiters more time to focus on more detailed work and find the best candidate for a position.

 Finding Balance in the Interaction between the Digital and Physical Worlds

 Then there is a famous Harvard University study that has been tracking the lives of 724 men for 75 years.
 It found that the most crucial factor for lasting happiness is high - quality relationships.
-Dr. Robert Waldinger, the director of the research project and a psychiatrist, said, "From the tens of thousands of pages of data in this study, we can draw a conclusion that good relationships make us happier and healthier."
+Dr. Robert Waldinger, the director of the research project and a psychiatrist, said, "From the tens of thousands of pages of data in this study, we can draw a conclusion: good relationships make us happier and healthier."

 Mihaly's research also found that "people feel happier, more conscious, and more cheerful when others are present than when they are alone.
 This is true whether they are working on an assembly line or watching TV at home."

-So, from the perspective of flow, the question is: "If we spend more time alone in the digital world, how can we establish, cultivate, and maintain high - quality social relationships?"
+From the perspective of flow, the question is: "If we spend more time alone in the digital world, how can we establish, cultivate, and maintain high - quality social relationships?"

 The Future of Flow: Micro - Flow vs. Macro - Flow